Lisp-Stat/documentation/content/en/docs/Manuals/lla.md

 ```

 ### Matrix Multiplication
 `mm` is the matrix multiplication function.
 It is generic and can operate on both regular arrays and 'wrapped' array types, e.g. hermitian or triangular.
-In this example we'll multiple an array by a vector.  `mx` is the short-hand way of defining a matrix, and `vec` for vector.
+In this example we'll multiple an array by a vector.  `mx` is the short-hand way of defining a matrix, and `vec` a vector.

 ```lisp